h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup25.md

 This would:
 - Give us an elf section leak specically the `main` function address
-- Receives some hex value and casts it as a function pointer which is later called
+- Receives a hex value and casts it as a function pointer which is later called

 The program has a win function which would print the flag

 ![image](https://github.com/user-attachments/assets/e2aec084-042b-41d8-9637-5a5f67ad0e9c)

 We simply just need to jump to function